 For example, if a 2000 vehicle is purchased in 2007, the seller is required to provide a passing emissions test to the buyer to register the vehicle.
 The seller, not the buyer, should pay for the test that occurs in 2007.
 In 2008, the vehicle would be required to pass an another emissions test paid for by the new owner based on the even model year testing schedule.
 In this instance, the vehicle was required to have an emissions test in two successive years.
 However, the vehicle would not be scheduled for another emissions test until 2010.

 Now that my vehicle has passed its inspections, how do I renew my license?

-Vehicle owners that receive a PIN number on their vehicle renewal notice may register online at www.plates.mo.gov.
+Vehicle owners that receive a PIN number on their vehicle renewal notice may register online on the Missouri Department of Revenue Plate Renewal webpage.
 The Department of Revenue will mail your renewal stickers soon after they finalize your online renewal.
 You should allow 10 days for your stickers to arrive and plan your renewal accordingly.
 Vehicle owners should apply the stickers properly to their license plates.
 The stickers are proof that the vehicle owner has renewed their license, not the online confirmation.
 The vehicle owner can also visit a license fee office for vehicle registration and plate renewal purposes.

 - Gateway Vehicle Inspection Program's Frequently Asked Questions